Bias-adjusted spectral clustering in multi-layer stochastic block models: Consistency of bias-adjusted sum-of-squared spectral clustering

 \section{Consistency of bias-adjusted sum-of-squared spectral clustering}

 We now describe our theoretical result characterizing how multi-layer networks benefit community estimation.
 The hardness of community estimation is determined by many aspects of the problem, including number of communities, community sizes, number of nodes, separation of communities, and overall edge density.
 Here, we need to consider all of these aspects jointly across the $L$ layers.
-To simplify the discussion, we focus on the following setting. \begin{assumption} \begin{enumerate} \item The number of communities $K$ is fixed and community sizes are balanced.
-That is, there exists a constant $c$ such that each community size is in $[c^{-1}n/K,cn/K]$. \item The relative community separation is constant.
+To simplify the discussion, we primarily focus on the following setting but discuss additional settings in later remarks. \begin{assumption} \begin{enumerate} \item [(a)] The number of communities $K$ is fixed and community sizes are balanced.
+That is, there exists a constant $c$ such that each community size is in $[c^{-1}n/K,cn/K]$. \item [(b)] The relative community separation is constant.
 That is, $B_\ell=\rho B_{\ell,0}$ where $B_{\ell,0}$ is a $K\times K$ symmetric matrix with constant entries in $[0,1]$.
-Furthermore, the minimum eigenvalue of $\sum_\ell B_{\ell,0}^2$ is at least $cL$ for some constant $c>0$. \end{enumerate} \end{assumption} Part 1 simplifies the effect of the community sizes and the number of communities.
+Furthermore, the minimum eigenvalue of $\sum_\ell B_{\ell,0}^2$ is at least $cL$ for some constant $c>0$. \end{enumerate} \end{assumption} Part (a) simplifies the effect of the community sizes and the number of communities.
 This setting has been well-studied in the SBM literature for $L=1$ \citep{LeiR14}.
-Part 2 puts the focus on the effect of the overall edge density parameter $\rho$, and requires a linear growth of the aggregated squared edge-probability matrices in terms of the minimum eigenvalue.
+Part (b) puts the focus on the effect of the overall edge density parameter $\rho$, and requires a linear growth of the aggregated squared edge-probability matrices in terms of the minimum eigenvalue.
 This is much less restrictive than the layer-wise positivity assumption used in other work mentioned in \Cref{sec:sbm} which require each $B_{\ell,0}$ to be positive definite.
-Based on these assumptions, in the asymptotic regime $n\rightarrow\infty$ and $\rho\rightarrow 0$, it is well-known that consistent community estimation is possible for $L=1$ when $n\rho\rightarrow\infty$.
-Hence, in the multi-layer setting when $L\rightarrow\infty$, one should expect a lower requirement on overall density as we aggregate information across layers.
-This is shown in our following result.
+We give two examples in which \Cref{ass:signal}(b) is satisfied but the layer-wise positivity is not.

+\begin{example}[Identicially distributed random layers] Consider a theoretical scenario in which the $B_{\ell,0}$'s have i.i.d. $\text{Uniform}(0,1)$ entries subject to symmetry.
+It is easy to verify that the expected sum matrix $\mathbb E \sum_\ell B_\ell$ is a constant matrix with each entry being $L\rho/2$.
+Therefore it is impossible to reconstruct the block structure from the sum of adjacency matrices $\sum_\ell A_\ell$ when $\rho$ is small. \end{example}